|Hoplite Home Page

 Before gluing the leather to the face, almost everything else has to be done!
 First, glue and peg or nail the rim to the body.
 Then line the inside of the body with leather--deerhide works well.
 Glue the middle first, then work around section by section, gluing and using a sandbag for weight, to keep the leather smooth.
 Then cover the back of the rim with leather, too, with several pieces if necessary.
 Where the rim and body lining meet at the inside angle of the rim, the Vatican shield shows a line of running stitches, to keep the leather from peeling up.
 The lining can be painted or dyed--I painted the rim lining dark blue but left the body lining its natural golden color.

-loops for the grip (antilabe) are cut from 18 gauge bronze, and are
+loops for the grip (antilabe) are cut from 18 gauge bronze, and

 with bronze nails bent over on the outside of the wood.
-I used
+I

 washers for the rings for the carrying cord, and secured them with

 pins made from strips of 18-ga bronze, which pass through copper

 same as the brass ones I make for Roman armor.
 I cut little